RaysceneNS/rayscenens.github.io/_posts/2018-07-02-how-to-basic-authentication-filter-aspnet-web-api.md

 # How-to setup Basic Authentication filter in an Asp.Net Web API

-There is no built in support for Basic Authentication when creating a Web.Api controller.
+There is no built-in support for Basic Authentication when creating a Web.Api controller using the .Net Framework.
 However adding this support is fairly straight forward.

 The first thing we need to do is create a class that implements the IAuthenticationFilter interface and add it to our project.
-This class will provide implementations of Task AuthenticateAsync(HttpAuthenticationContext context, CancellationToken cancellationToken); and Task ChallengeAsync(HttpAuthenticationChallengeContext context, CancellationToken cancellationToken);
+This class will provide implementations of the following methods:
+'Task AuthenticateAsync(HttpAuthenticationContext context, CancellationToken cancellationToken);' 'Task ChallengeAsync(HttpAuthenticationChallengeContext context, CancellationToken cancellationToken);'

-The AuthenticateAsync method is invoked on every call to the web api controller that is associated to the filter.
-Within this call we will determine if the proper authentication header is supplied from the client and passed to us.
-If the authentivation header is valid then a generic principal is set on the HttpContext _this could be any type of principal required for your security setup_.
+The AuthenticateAsync handler is invoked on every call to the web api controller that we associate with the filter.
+Within this call we determine if the proper Basic authentication header is passed from the client.
+If the authentication header is valid then a generic principal is set on the HttpContext _this could be any type of principal as required for your specific security solution_.

+A sample implementation of the handler is shown below.

 ```c#
 public Task AuthenticateAsync(HttpAuthenticationContext context, CancellationToken cancellationToken)